MahmoudElshahatt/MahmoudElshahatt/README.md

 ## Hi there 👋

-**I am Mahmoud Elshahatt, An Engineering Student (CSED LVL 400) at Mansoura University, I am interested in Computer Science in general and Software Development in a specific way, and I have the desire to prove my software abilities and I seek to develop myself and my skills every day.**
+**I am Mahmoud Elshahatt, a graduate of the Computer Science and Engineering Department (CSED) at Mansoura University 2024, I am interested in Computer Science in general and Software Development in a specific way, and I have the desire to prove my software abilities and I seek to develop myself and my skills every day.**

 ⭐ **Android Developer at AAIT.**